CV

 - Probabilistic Motion Planning for Redundant Robots (Nov 2025 – Dec 2025)

-- EECS 465 (Intro to Algorithmic Robotics) Course Project
+- EECS 465 (Intro to Algorithmic Robotics) course project (Ann Arbor, MI)

 Skills